nascript/scalable-next-js-app/README.md

 - `create file .nvmrc` : to set up version of node in project used
 - linter Eslint add rule in file `.eslintrc.json`
 - install prettier and `.prettierignore`
+- add git Hooks with husky to make sure format or check code before commit/push